Last Updated on by Karl

 This tool can be summed up in one word: garbage.

 I keep getting asked to review it, but I won’t even bother.
 Yeah, it’s simple.
 Yeah, it’s cheap.
 But you can’t do anything with it.
 Pretty useless to entrepreneurs.
-I’d rather have the free plan from MailChimp or literally any other tool out there.
+I’d rather have MailChimp's free plan or literally any other tool out there.

 Finally, a decent alternative to GetResponse and MailChimp.